updated on 27 April 2021

-You could try applying to the legal departments of non-law organisations; one barrister we spoke to recently spent her first months after graduating with Channel 4's legal team.
+You could try applying to the legal departments of non-law organisations; one barrister we spoke to spent her first months after graduating with Channel 4's legal team.

 Working as a paralegal or legal secretary would be a good option, but without any legal qualifications, securing a role may be difficult (although it is possible).
 Enquire with paralegal recruitment agencies: you may find one that will take you on.
 It can be difficult to land that first paralegal role, particularly when many vacancies request prior experience, although not all do – keep an eye on our Jobs board to see the sort of opportunities that are on offer.